MahmoudSamir0/ITI-project-infrastructure/README.md

 sudo apt update
 ```

-## Configure Docker & gcloud to work with GCR of your project
 1. run following command  to login in your cli
 - login to your  account in (google cloud platform)